tmarsh-cloudian/rag/docs/troubleshooting.md

 ## Out of Memory (OOM) Issues During Ingestion:

-If you encounter Out of Memory (OOM) errors during the ingestion process, enabling chunk-based ingestion can help manage memory usage more effectively.
+If you encounter Out of Memory (OOM) errors during the ingestion process, enabling batch-based ingestion can help manage memory usage more effectively.
 This can be done by setting the `ENABLE_NV_INGEST_BATCH_MODE` flag to `True`.
 Additionally you may tweak the value of `NV_INGEST_FILES_PER_BATCH` for optimized memory usage

 ### For Docker Compose Deployment